 Travel expenses will be reimbursed, and some trials also offer payment for your time and commitment.

 To find out more, or to register to take part in a clinical trial here at MAC, call our friendly recruitment team on 0800 6335507 or visit researchforyou.co.uk.
-(Please mention that you saw it on this website, thanks!)
+(Please mention that you saw it on Visit Fylde Coast, thanks!)

 Fylde Coast Dementia Hub

-The Fylde Coast Dementia Hub is a one-stop offering support and informatio
+The Fylde Coast Dementia Hub is a one-stop offering support and information to both carers and people with dementia, their family and friends.

-The new Fylde Coast Dementia Hub is held every month.
-The Hub is a unique, community based service with open access for the Fylde Coast’s residents with dementia, their families, friends and carers as well as people who may be worried about their memory.
+The Fylde Coast Dementia Hub is held every month.
+The Hub is a unique, community based service with open access for Fylde Coast residents with dementia, their families, friends and carers as well as people who may be worried about their memory.

 The Hub will offer a large range of information and guidance which will be delivered in partnership with many organisations and individuals alike.